rrovetto/Ontology-Development-Guidelines/Identifiers/readme.md

 ## Guidelines for developing Identifiers

+Identifiers are those symbol-structures (e.g., a set of alphanumeric characters) that identify a given ontology construct (class, relation, individual, etc.).
-Depending on the situation, you may assign either so-called...
+Depending on the situation, you may assign either so-called 'opaque' or 'transparent/meaningful' identifiers.

+Often there is a particular identifier that is displayed to the user of the ontology, while possibly having associated synonymous identifiers.
+It may be the preferred label, but the identifier presented to the user is how the ontology construct is displayed, i.e., there is a display label.

-- **Opaque or semantically-neutral identifiers** (which do not express meaning).
+- **Opaque or Semantically-neutral identifiers** (which do not express meaning).
 These include identifiers composed of strings of (alpha)numeric characters that are not intended to convey any meaning, such as random-numbered identifier, or a sequentially-numbered identifier.
 UUIDs or GUIDs are type of opaque identifiers. or

 - **Human-Readiable identifiers**.
 These includes human-readible character strings, e.g., "Motor vehcile" or "motor-vehicle"